 Chad has been quoted and published in publications like the ABA Journal, Inc., the Atlantic, and Entrepreneur Magazine.
 Chad was named to the Fastcase 50 list of global legal innovators in 2014 and received an award by ALM for the Most Innovative Use of Technology for Firm in 2012.

 Nicole Bradick, Chief Strategy Officer

-Nicole is a former litigator and the founder and CEO of Custom Counsel which was acquired by CuroLegal.
-Nicole is Curo’s resident oppressive taskmaster.
+Nicole is a former litigator and Curo’s resident oppressive taskmaster.
 She loves working with clients to design and build technology that makes lawyers more efficient, makes the law more accessible, or otherwise moves the legal profession forward.
 Nicole is particularly interested in how to use good design to create better products and experiences for both lawyers and consumers.

-Nicole regularly writes and speaks about the changing legal marketplace, the evolution of the law firm business model, and the technology that allows attorneys to do their work better, faster, and cheaper.
-She has been published or quoted in major national publications, including the ABA Journal, the Huffington Post, the Atlantic, Venture Beat, and more.
+Nicole regularly writes and speaks about the changing legal marketplace and the technology that allows all people to access justice and lets attorneys do their work better, faster, and cheaper.
+She has been published or quoted in major national publications, including the Boston Globe, the ABA Journal, Venture Beat, the Huffington Post, the Atlantic, and more.